 Middlesex The Fells Reservation, sometimes known as the Fells, is a public recreation area in Malden, Medford, Melrose, Stoneham, and Winchester, Massachusetts, spanning more than 2,200 acres (890 ha).

 The Wachusett water system, which includes Spot Pond and the Fells Reservoir, is one of six principal water systems that feed Boston’s waterworks.
-The Massachusetts Department of Conservation and Recreation manages the park making it best for the family picnics.
+The Massachusetts Department of Conservation and Recreation manages the park, making it best for family picnics.

 Middlesex County is home to some of Ontario’s most stunning and adventurous conservation areas.

 Conservation areas help safeguard forests, wetlands, plants, and wildlife, and they are home to a varied range of upland and wetland plant communities, including some globally rare species!

 Get outside, get active, and soak up the beauty of the great outdoors; it’s well worth the trip!